Battle of Prokhorovka: Background

 The German offensive plan envisioned an assault at the base of the Kursk salient from both the north and south, with the intent of enveloping and destroying the Soviet forces in the salient.
 The two spearheads were to meet near the city of Kursk.
-From the south, the XLVIII Panzer Corps and General Paul Hausser's II SS-Panzer Corps, forming the left and right wings of the 4th Panzer Army commanded by Colonel General Hermann Hoth, would drive northward.
+From the south, the XXXXVIII Panzer Corps and General Paul Hausser's II SS-Panzer Corps, forming the left and right wings of the 4th Panzer Army commanded by Colonel General Hermann Hoth, would drive northward.
 The III Panzer Corps of Army Detachment Kempf was to protect Hoth's right flank.
-The 4th Panzer Army and Army Detachment Kempf were under Army Group South, commanded by Manstein.
+The 4th Panzer Army and Army Detachment Kempf were under Army Group South, commanded by von Manstein.
 Air support over the southern portion of the offensive was provided by Colonel General Otto Deßloch's Luftflotte 4 and its major air formation, the 8th Air Corps.
 The German offensive, originally slated to commence in the beginning of May, was postponed several times as the German leadership reconsidered and vacillated over its prospects, as well as to bring forward more units and equipment.

-The Soviet leadership, through their intelligence agencies and foreign sources, learned about the German intentions, and therefore the multiple delays by the German high command, OKW, allowed them a great deal of time to prepare their defences.
+The Soviet leadership, through their intelligence agencies and foreign sources, learned about the German intentions, and therefore the multiple delays by the German army high command, the Oberkommando des Heeres (OKH), allowed them a great deal of time to prepare their defences.
 Employing defence in depth, they constructed a series of defensive lines to wear down the attacking panzer formations.
 Three belts made up of extensive minefields, anti-tank ditches, and anti-tank gun emplacements were created; behind those were an additional three belts, which were mostly unoccupied and less fortified.
 The Voronezh Front, commanded by General Nikolai Vatutin, defended the southern face of the salient.
 The Steppe Front, commanded by Colonel General Ivan Konev, formed the strategic reserve.
 It was to be held back east of the salient until the time was right for the Soviet counteroffensive.
-This formation included Lieutenant General Alexei Zhadov's 5th Guards Army and Lieutenant General Pavel Rotmistrov's 5th Guards Tank Army.
+This formation included Lieutenant General Aleksey Zhadov's 5th Guards Army and Lieutenant General Pavel Rotmistrov's 5th Guards Tank Army.